Janice Buckley: Founder + President

 Janet is a registered nurse specializing in pediatrics and neonatal care at Seattle’s nationally renowned Children’s Hospital.
 Devoted to her tiny patients professionally, in private life she is the doting grandmother of five youngsters, three of whom are triplets.
 Her husband of 36 years, Robert, is a retired Navy veteran who loves music and builds musical instruments such as guitars, mandolins and ukuleles.
 As a lifelong wildlife enthusiast, Janet has a special interest in honey bees, caring for two hives this past summer.
 She is also a talented artist who holds a degree in Fine Arts, yet has always enjoyed working with numbers, and routinely volunteers countless hours maintaining Heartbeat’s detailed financial records.
 Her love for Heartbeat, and how the organization is able to help members of the Military and their families, continues to be demonstrated by her in multiple ways.

-A native of Washington (the only state named for a president), Florence is mom of two, granny of two, and was married to husband Doug for over 45 years.
-She received a BA degree from the University of Washington in Far Eastern Studies — emphasis Russian History/Language; authored a book on the complexities of her hubby’s diagnosed, severe dissociative condition now professionally known as DID, Dissociative Identity Disorder, formerly called Multiple Personalities; keeps yellow ribbons on Freedom Bridge near JBLM (Joint Base Lewis/McChord) where she and Doug in 2003 co-founded The Bridge People Regulars of Outpost 122, a patriotic group demonstrating frequently at I-5’s Exit 122 bridge, on behalf of all branches of America’s courageous Armed Forces.
-Until recently she worked with the developmentally disabled for seven years, raised llamas for 25, and has loved/supported the Military and their families her entire life, often declaring, “We owe them EVERYTHING!”
+Born in WA State, Florence was married for 45 years until husband’s death in 2010; they had 2 children.
+She received a BA degree from the University of Washington in Far Eastern Studies — emphasis Russian History/Language; authored a book on the complexities of her hubby’s diagnosed, severe dissociative condition now known as Dissociative Identity Disorder, formerly called Multiple Personalities; keeps yellow ribbons on Freedom Bridge near Joint Base Lewis-McChord since 2003 when they co-founded The Bridge People Regulars of Outpost 122, a group of patriots demonstrating regularly for years at the I-5 Exit 122 Bridge, on behalf of all branches of our courageous Armed Forces.
+Her brother Chris served in the Navy on several surface support ships, as a Submariner on the nuclear-powered sub USS Sam Rayburn, & later with New Hampshire’s National Guard in Iraq during Operations Desert Storm/Shield.
+Florence has always loved/supported the Military & their families, often declaring, “We owe them EVERYTHING!”

 Previously served as COB for Operation Home Front WA Businessman, and Entrepreneur.
 Father of two US Marines.
 As a military parent I understand the stresses placed on a family during deployments.